NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 Did it work?
 Were all samples run?

-### Extra-curricular exercise
+### Extra-curricular exercise (advanced)

 5. Add a rule that uses the program `featureCount` to summarize the read counts on the different features of the genome annotation file [../ExampleData/Mus_musculus.GRCm38.99.chromosome.19.gtf.gz](../ExampleData/annotation/README.md).
 The relevant shell command for featureCount would be:

-        featureCounts -g gene_id -t exon -s 1 -R BAM -a {input.gtf} -o {output.counts} {input.bam}
+`featureCounts -g gene_id -t exon -s 1 -R BAM -a {input.gtf} -o {output.counts} {input.bam}`  `
 Remember to also change the final output files in the target rule.
 Did it work?